- 6 x 9.

 —Jean W. Sedlar, Slavic Review

-Named a Choice Outstanding Academic Title
+Winner: American Library Association (ALA) Choice Outstanding Academic Title